Introduction to PowerShell While Loop

 How PowerShell While Loop Works?

-During the While block in PowerShell, first of all, initialization of variables and other parameters happen and then there is a condition check.
-The condition can be one or more and based on the condition if it becomes true then it executes the Body function, again it repeats the check after executing the body part and if the condition is satisfied again then it again executes the body part.
+During the While block in PowerShell, variables and other parameters are initialized first, and then there is a condition check.
+The condition can be one or more, and based on the condition, if it becomes true, then it executes the Body function; again, it repeats the check after executing the body part; and if the condition is satisfied again, it executes the body part again.
 This same process repeats until the condition becomes false.
 Once the condition is false, the loop is terminated.

-If the condition is false at the beginning then the script will not go inside the body function but remember to specify a condition or command that can make loop terminated eventually otherwise the loop will be executed forever.
-You can also terminate the execution of a block with the BREAK command when the specific criteria met or skip the current iteration using the CONTINUE statement.
+If the condition is initially false, the script will not go inside the body function.
+However, remember to specify a condition or command that can eventually terminate the loop; otherwise, the loop will be executed forever.
+You can also terminate the execution of a block with the BREAK command when the specific criteria are met or skip the current iteration using the CONTINUE statement.

 Examples of PowerShell While Loop